confluentinc/cp-ansible/VARIABLES.md

 ***

+### confluent_cli_base_path

+The path the Confluent CLI archive is expanded into.

+Default:  /opt/confluent-cli

+***

 ### confluent_cli_path

-Full path on hosts to install the Confluent CLI
+Full path on hosts for Confluent CLI symlink to executable

+Default:  "/usr/local/bin/confluent"

+***

+### confluent_cli_version

+Confluent CLI version to download (e.g. "1.9.0").
+By default is the latest version

-Default:  /usr/local/bin/confluent
+Default:  latest

 ***